Pret A Manger – Ready to (ch)eat

 UPDATE 29.
 June 2020 – SECOND class action suit against Pret on the “Natural” Food claim

 (at the bottom of this page)

 Even while I worked at Pret I always wondered how Pret’s claim to be certified Organic and Fair Trade regarding their coffee can even be valid.
 Not making any allegations, just raising questions!
 To get certified as being organic is super expensive for companies.

-The mistake most people make, and why companies employ expensive marketing and psychology is, when looking at the signage that is being fazed out now after the class action suits on the natural claim, it says in a round logo: “Organic Coffee Natural Food”.
+The unconscious mistake most of us make, and why companies employ expensive marketing and psychology is, when looking at the signage that is being fazed out now after the class action suits on the natural claim, it says in a round logo: “Organic Coffee Natural Food”.
 Or now the new signs “Organic Coffee Good Food”.
-Clever marketing knows “eye-level, buy-level” and in most countries we read and write from left to right and from the top down.
+Clever marketing knows “eye-level, buy-level” and in most countries we read and write from left to right and all from the top down.
 And many times I read it on Twitter especially that people recommend Pret to others as this “organic food” chain…